NationalLibraryOfNorway/digitalpreservation-blog.nb.no/content/docs/dps/agreements/_index.md

 - Legal deposit (pliktavlevering) agreements can now use `rightsBasis=statute`.
 The remaining question is which statute-specific fields the document should carry (e.g., `statuteJurisdiction`, `statuteCitation`) to fully populate PREMIS `statuteInformation` on export.
 The generic `rightsInformation` block covers `statuteNote` and applicable dates, but jurisdiction and citation have no source field yet.
 - Should role granularity go beyond producer/consumer?
 For example: "can submit but not delete," "can disseminate but not search."
 - The [LoC eventType vocabulary](https://id.loc.gov/vocabulary/preservation/eventType) replaces the deprecated `actionsGranted` list as the source for `rightsGranted.act` values.
 The exact mapping from DPS roles (`producer`/`consumer`) to eventType values is deferred to implementation.
 Candidate mappings: `producer`→ingestion/metadata modification, `consumer`→dissemination/exporting.
-- The DPS-to-Keycloak sync has a consistency gap (see [note above](#dps-as-source-of-truth)).
-The Keycloak sync architecture is a separate topic requiring its own examination.
-- How should existing `contractId` values be migrated to `accessGroupId`?
-Backfill Preservation Agreement and Content access group entities for existing `contractId` values, or apply only going forward?